AntoninLoubiere/WebDiakoluo/syncServer/protocols/protocol-1.0.md

    - label: the label to show ([i18n string](#i18n-string))
    - value: the value to show

-If it is correct, the server should respond with a JSON object that represent the informations of the user, like the [user informations](#User-informations) request.
-But the field form-correct: true should be added.

-If it is incorrect, malformed, it should respond with a JSON objects:
- - form-correct: should be set to false
- - errors: an array of JSON objects that indicate all malformed fields:
-    - name: the name of the fields that have an error
-    - reason: the reason of the error ([i18n string](#i18n-string))

 ### Edit User
 #### Request
 GET `/user/edit` to edit current user or